LTLA/BiocWorkflow2015/converted/workflow.md

 The filter threshold is defined based on the assumption that most regions in the genome are not marked by H3K9ac.
 Reads are counted into large bins and the median coverage across those bins is used as an estimate of the background abundance.
+This estimate is then compared to the average abundances of the windows, after rescaling to account for differences in the window and bin sizes.
 Windows are only retained if they have abundances 3-fold higher than the background.
 This removes a large number of windows that are weakly or not marked and are likely to be irrelevant.